I'm Every Woman: Chart performance

 In the United States, "I'm Every Woman" reached number twenty-one on the Billboard Hot 100, number one on the Hot Soul Singles, and number thirty on the disco chart.
 In the United Kingdom, it peaked at number eleven.

 Music video

 A music video was produced for Khan's version of "I'm Every Woman" at a time when the value of promotional films was increasing.
 The video, which features five dancing Chakas dressed in various outfits to represent "every woman", was made a few years before the onset of mainstream coverage of "music promos" through such outlets as MTV, VH1, and BET.

 Impact and legacy

 In 2020, Slant Magazine ranked "I'm Every Woman" number 11 in their list of "The 100 Best Dance Songs of All Time".
 In 2022, Rolling Stone ranked it number 27 in their list of "200 Greatest Dance Songs of All Time".
 In 2025, Billboard magazine ranked it number 12 in their list of "The 100 Greatest LGBTQ+ Anthems of All Time".

+I'm Every Woman – The Chaka Khan Musical is the name of a musical telling the story of Chaka Khan.
+It made its premiere at Hackney Empire in the UK in 2026, and is set to transfer to the Troubadour Wembley Park Theatre in July 2026.

+The song appeared in the 2026 film Spider-Man: Brand New Day.